vofy/cv-template/README.md

 # CV template
 This repository stores template for my CV.
-Feel free to use it as too.
+Feel free to use it too.